emmericp/FlowScope/README.md

 FlowScope is an oscilloscope for your network traffic.
 It records all traffic continuously in a ring buffer and dumps specific flows to disk on trigger events.
 Triggers can be packets matching a user-defined filter.

+[Read our new and updated paper](https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/FlowScope-flow-tracking.pdf) (2018, venue TBD) about FlowScope to learn more about FlowScope's architecture and flow tracking capabilities.

+Our [older publication](https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/FlowScope.pdf) (IFIP Networking 2017, [bib](https://www.net.in.tum.de/publications/bibtex/FlowScope17.bib)) focuses on our QQ data structure used for time-traveling network debugging.

 # Architecture